Photo Credit: Ambre Amari

 Applications will then be evaluated by a panel consisting of one representative from each of the City of Birmingham’s nine districts, selected by their respective City Council members.

-The scoring rubric that will be used by the panel to evaluate applications can be found here.
+The 2025 scoring rubric used by the community panel to evaluate applications can be found here.

 NOTIFICATION